 Immunotherapy is a type of treatment that aims to boost the body’s own immune system to fight cancer cells.
 By harnessing the ability of the immune system, immunotherapies can attack cancers in a unique way.1,2

 Different types of immunotherapy are used to treat some blood cancers, including:1,2

 Each of the different types of immunotherapy work in a different way to boost the immune system.

-Monoclonal antibodies are created in the lab to mimic the antibodies made in our bodies.
-They target specific areas of cancer cells to help block cancer growth or kill cancer cells.
+Antibodies used in antibody therapy are created in the lab to mimic the antibodies made in our bodies.
+Lab-made antibodies target specific areas of cancer cells to help block cancer growth or kill cancer cells.
 They may also be used to deliver chemotherapy drugs to cancer cells.
 Some monoclonal antibodies are referred to as a type of targeted therapy.
 Immune checkpoint inhibitors are monoclonal antibodies that help the immune system identify and attack cancer cells.1-3

 Cytokine therapy mimics the cytokines made in the body.
 Cytokines are substances that help the immune system work.
-Cytokine therapies used to treat certain types of blood cancer include interleukin-2 (IL-2), interferon, and granulocyte-macrophage colony-stimulating factor (GM-CSF).1-3
+Cytokine therapies used in the overall treatment of certain types of blood cancer include interleukin-2 (IL-2), interferon, and granulocyte-macrophage colony-stimulating factor (GM-CSF).1-3